Using Teleport with OpenSSH

 Issue a host certificate

-On your local machine, assign the IP address or fully qualified domain name of your Node to an environment variable.
+On your local machine, assign the IP address, fully qualified domain name of your node, and the node's UUID to an environment variable.
+If you won't be connecting to your node with its hostname, you can safely omit it.

 Run the following tctl